Graduate Programs

 Process: Applications will be reviewed once all application materials have been submitted.
 Please refer to the Application Checklist in your Graduate Application Portal to confirm the status of your submitted materials.
 The Graduate Application Portal will also provide additional details about the checklist items for further clarification.
 You will be notified via email regarding changes in the status of your application or if you are missing any application components.

-MSEd: Educational Technology curriculum overview:
+MSEd: Learning Design & Technology curriculum overview:

 Your plan of study: